blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 > 📝 Bark now derives its near tip safety window from the current ledger state.
 Do not look for or set a manual `barkSecurityWindow` value in this configuration.

-> 💡 To serve Blockfrost compatible HTTP endpoints, switch `storageMode` to an API capable setting and assign a non zero `blockfrostPort`.
+> 💡 To serve Blockfrost compatible HTTP endpoints, switch `storageMode` to an API capable setting and assign a non-zero `blockfrostPort`.

 ```yaml
 blockfrostPort: 3000